gazebosim/docs/citadel/install_ubuntu_src.md

 # Source Installation on Ubuntu

-These instructions apply for Ubuntu Bionic (18.04) and Focal (20.04).
+These instructions apply to Ubuntu Bionic (18.04) and Focal (20.04).

 ## Install tools